elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 topics can be obtained by normalizing the word counts of each topic; i.e., dividing word count of each topic by the number of total words in the call transcript.
-Then, the probability distribution of topics become $\bf{P} = (250, 150, 100)/100 = (0.5, 0.3, 0.2).$ Because of the inevitable variability in the call process, it is possible to get calls which is related to these three topics, but with different probability distributions as in the table below.
+Then, the probability distribution of topics become $\bf{P} \text{= (250, 150, 100)/100 = (0.5, 0.3, 0.2)}$.
+Because of the inevitable variability in the call process, it is possible to get calls which is related to these three topics, but with different probability distributions as in the table below.

 |                |   Call 1  |         | | |   Call 2  |         | | |   Call 3  |         |
 | :------------- | :-------: | :-----: | | | :-------: | :-----: | | | :-------: | :-----: |